 Coffee, tea, soda and light snacks will be available for purchase at the Open House.
 Lunch and other dining services will not be available at this event.
 Visitors can visit the Rutgers Student Center up the street from the Open House events to purchase lunch or walk over to Easton Avenue where a variety of restaurants are located.

-Special arrangements are made so that Open House Visitors can park at any of the Rutgers parking lots that are nearby Scott Hall and the Geology Museum.
-You can register for parking here.
+Special arrangements are made so that Open House Visitors can park in Rutgers Lots 11, 16, 26, 30, and the College Ave Deck, but you must register your vehicle to avoid a citation.
 Additional parking is also available in the metered spots on the local roads and in the parking decks in downtown New Brunswick labeled "P".
 Both of these options require payment to be made.
 The city will ticket on Saturday at the meters.
 Please see the following map for more details.